comp426-2022-spring/a99-uruk/docs/api-endpoints.md

 #### Response

 ```
-Logs the user's email, username, time accessed, and state viewed in the frontend interaction database.
+Logs the user's email, username, time accessed, and state (or entire country) viewed in the frontend interaction database.
 Status 200, no JSON response.
 ```